• Tutorials >

 DDP Peak Memory Usage using Auto_wrap policy

 Considering the toy example and tiny MNIST model we defined here, we can observe the difference between peak memory usage of DDP and FSDP.
-In DDP each process holds a replica of the model, so the memory footprint is higher compared to FSDP that shards the model parameter, optimizer states and gradients over DDP ranks.
+In DDP each process holds a replica of the model, so the memory footprint is higher compared to FSDP which shards the model parameters, optimizer states and gradients over DDP ranks.
 The peak memory usage using FSDP with auto_wrap policy is the lowest followed by FSDP and DDP.

 더 궁금하시거나 개선할 내용이 있으신가요? 커뮤니티에 참여해보세요!